Mola tecta: Diet

-Similarly to the other sunfish species, Mola tecta diet is known to consist of salps and nektonic siphonophores due to these two organisms being found in the digestive tract of Mola tecta.
-Mola tecta believed to be zooplanktivores, foraging through the water column as well as near the surface to consume prey in open-ocean waters.
+The diet of Mola tecta is known to include salps and nektonic siphonophores as these have been found in the digestive tracts of Mola tecta.
+As with other sunfish species, Mola tecta are believed to primarily forage during daytime deep-sea dives.

 Conservation Status

-As of 2025, the hoodwinker sunfish has not been evaluated by the IUCN, and does not have a conservation status yet.
+As of 2025, the hoodwinker sunfish has not been evaluated by the IUCN and does not have a conservation status.
 Under IUCN criteria, the species is considered Not Evaluated (NE).
-No specific threats have been documented for Mola tecta, but the species may have similar pressures to the sunfish species such as habitat degradation, commercial fisheries, marine pollution, or ingestion of plastic debris.
+No specific threats have been documented for Mola tecta, but the species may have similar pressures to other sunfish species such as habitat degradation, commercial fisheries, marine pollution, or ingestion of plastic debris.